-Hiking can be very exciting and rewarding, making memories for life; however, you should never forget that nature sometimes can be particularly cruel if you aren’t prepared to meet some challenges related to this activity and be caught off guard.
+Hiking can be very exciting and rewarding, making memories for life.
+However, you should never forget that nature sometimes can be particularly cruel if you aren’t prepared to meet some challenges related to this activity and be caught off guard.
 There are always details and dangers you should know that are specific to the environment you are hiking in.
 So, make your research, plan carefully, get a pair of nice hiking shoes suitable for the environment you will be hiking in, and try to be as prepared as possible.

 A common misunderstanding is that backcountry hiking is unsafe because of various natural hazards.
-In reality, your worst enemy is your own poor decision making.
-Injuries and deaths on the trail are primarily due to poor decision making by the backpackers themselves.
+In reality, your worst enemy is your own poor decision-making.
+Injuries and deaths on the trail are primarily due to poor decision-making by the backpackers themselves.
 The key is to make good decisions to keep the level of risk under control so that you can return home safely.

-While there will be times where you cannot help being in the midst of an avalanche, there are tools and forecasts that will help you to stay updated on the conditions for the day.
+While there will be times when you cannot help being in the midst of an avalanche, there are tools and forecasts that will help you to stay updated on the conditions for the day.
 Interestingly, nearly all avalanches that involve people are triggered either by the victims themselves or by a member of their party.
 According to some experts, about 85 percent of avalanche victims trigger their own slide.

 The best thing to do to avoid an avalanche disaster is to steer clear of any snow-covered mountains since increased time in avalanche terrain equals more risk of involvement in an avalanche.
 Keep in mind that you must think ahead about what you would do in the event of an avalanche because, after one starts, there is no time.